yk-mxxn/cartoonize/READme.txt

-A small script that create cartoon like images using OpenCV
+A small script that creates cartoon like images using OpenCV

 | Before | After | |---|---| |
 ![Before](examples/before.jpg) |